eCommerce

 • Which is the best enterprise eCommerce platform?
 The one that fits your company's needs best, of course.
 But when considering eCommerce features, functionality, scalability, and total cost of ownership, the Clarity eCommerce Framework is an excellent option for most large businesses.

-• How long will the system last?
+• How long will the online business system last?
 The size of your business, including growth plans, may determine which system you go with.
 Choosing one that's too limiting could mean changing platforms again in only five years.

 Enterprise eCommerce platforms are the primary way online businesses interact with customers, collect payments, ship packages, handle returns, and so much more.
 Platforms are also connected to back-end systems that keep inventory, retain customer data, and analyze trends to improve sales techniques.